naniwazu/quantph/README.md

 # quantph
-preprints about quantph in which I am interested
+preprints about quantph in which I am interested in